luigifreda/pyslam/TROUBLESHOOTING.md

 ### Bad tracking performances

+Due to the multi-threading system (tracking thread + local mapping thread) and the non-super-fast peformances of the python implementations, bad tracking performances may occur and vary depending on your machine computation capabilities.
+In a few words, it may happen that the local mapping thread is not fast enough to spawn new map points with respect to the tracking thread pace.
+Indeed, new spawned mappoints are necessary to let the tracking thread find keypoint-mappoint correspondences and hence go ahead in a stable way.

-If you experience bad tracking performances, go in [parameters.py](./parameters.py) and set
+If you experience bad tracking performances, go in [parameters.py](./parameters.py) and:
+1) first, try to increase the parameter `kTrackingWaitForLocalMappingSleepTime`

+2) then, if you don't actually see any improvement with 1), set
 ```
 kTrackingWaitForLocalMappingToGetIdle=True
 ```
-Due to the multi-threading system (tracking thread + local mapping thread) and the non-real-time peformances of the python implementations, bad tracking performances may occur and vary according to your machine computation capabilities.

 ### SIFT or SURF error